platdesign/uberdeploy/README.md

 #uberdeploy

-A little deployment tool for uberspace.
+A little git-deployment tool for uberspace.

 ##Install